 “Beautiful in English” won Bronze in the Design category of the 2018 Malofiej awards for best data visualization / infographics published in print and on-line across the globe.

 “Beautiful in English” was shortlisted in the People, Language & Identity category of 2017’s Kantar Information is Beautiful awards.

 This collaboration with Google News Lab gave great creative freedom, as long as it was based on Google’s data.
 Within the scope of culture and being a non-native English speaker, I was very interested to find out what words other languages translate into English and if there are any cultural differences.

 I worked together with Google News Lab and the Google Translate team to get a dataset of the top 500 single word translations into English from 10 chosen languages .
 It still required data preparation from my end to clean up these words since I was only interested in the nouns and adjectives.

-I focused on creating a page that would have a “top-down” approach.
-Starting with the most common noun or adjective at the top, which just happened to be beautiful.
-That was a very happy coincidence.
-It then goes down into more detail the further you scroll down.
+I focused on creating a page that would have a top-down approach.
+Starting with the most common noun or adjective at the top, which happened to be beautiful, a very happy coincidence.
+Next it goes into more detail the further you scroll down.
 From the most translated word per language, to the top 10 per language and finally to the similarities between languages.
-For each of these three sections I created a visualization that was heavily build up of words itself, fitting the topic of translations.
-The first two visualizations actually consist of nothing else then words.
-This was one of my first projects where I really focused on a nice mobile experience.
-Several layout changes happen to the visuals, as compared to the desktop version, to make optimum use of the rectangular screens of mobiles.
+For each of these three sections I created a visualization that was heavily, or completely, build up of words themselves, fitting the topic of translations.